442nd Infantry Regiment (United States): General Dahlquist's legacy

 As the division commander, General Dahlquist's utilization of the 442nd received mixed reviews, chiefly from the unit's officers who believed that Dahlquist considered their Nisei soldiers to be expendable cannon fodder.
-Despite examples of ostensibly courageous behavior, his decisions were undermined by the failure to tally victories without considerable costs.
+While his leadership facilitated many examples of ostensibly courageous behavior, it seemed like a hunt for victories without properly tallying the costs.
 A particular example was when his aide Lieutenant Wells Lewis, the eldest son of novelist Sinclair Lewis, was killed while Dahlquist was issuing orders standing in the open during a battle.
 When Dahlquist ordered the 442nd to take Biffontaine, it was despite the sparsely populated farming town being militarily insignificant, out of the range of artillery and radio contact.
 In another example, Lieutenant Allan M. Ohata was ordered to charge with his men up a hill toward the enemy, who were dug in and well supplied.
 Ohata considered the order a certain suicide mission.
 Despite the threat of court-martial and demotion he refused, insisting that the men would be better off attacking the position "their own way."
 Lt.
-Ohata's Distinguished Service Cross, for his actions in Italy as a Staff Sergeant, was ultimately upgraded to the Medal of Honor.
+Ohata's Distinguished Service Cross, for his actions in Italy as a staff sergeant, was ultimately upgraded to the Medal of Honor.

 On 12 November, General Dahlquist ordered the entire 442nd to stand in formation for a recognition and award ceremony.
 Of the 400 men originally assigned, only eighteen surviving members of K Company and eight of I Company turned out.
 Upon reviewing the meager assemblage Dahlquist became irritated, ignorant of the sacrifices that the unit had made in serving his orders.
 He demanded of Colonel Virgil R. Miller, "I want all your men to stand for this formation."
 Miller responded simply, "That's all of K company left, sir."

-Some time later, while the former commander of the 1st Battalion, Lieutenant Colonel Gordon Singles was filling the role of brigadier general at Fort Bragg (North Carolina), General Dahlquist arrived as part of a review.
-When he recognized Colonel Singles he approached him and offered the colonel his hand saying, "Let bygones be bygones.
+Sometime later, while the former commander of the 1st Battalion, Lieutenant Colonel Gordon Singles was filling the role of brigadier general at Fort Bragg (North Carolina), General Dahlquist arrived as part of a review.
+When he recognized Colonel Singles, he approached him and offered the colonel his hand saying, "Let bygones be bygones.
 It's all water under the bridge, isn't it?"
 In the presence of the entire III Corps, Colonel Singles continued to salute General Dahlquist but refused to take Dahlquist's hand.

 During and after the war, the 442nd was repeatedly commemorated for their efforts in the Vosges Mountains.
 A commissioned painting now hangs in The Pentagon depicting their fight to reach the "Lost Battalion."
 A memorial was erected in Biffontaine by Gerard Henry, later the town's mayor.
 A monument was established in Bruyeres to mark the liberation of that city.
 At first a narrow road led to the monument, but the road was later widened to accommodate four tour buses and is now named "The Avenue of the 442nd Infantry Regiment" in honor of those brave soldiers.